FAA imposes restrictions on Boeing 787s powered by some Rolls engines

 Each inspection takes a number of hours to complete.
 If an issue is identified with a part, the engine must be removed and taken to a Rolls overhaul facility.

 The time each engine spends in overhaul can range from 10 to 40 days.
-The logistics of transporting the engines adds additional time.
+The logistics of transporting the engines adds time.

 To cope with the immediate problem, Rolls is increasing capacity in its maintenance bases and component production facilities around the world.

 Last month, Rolls reported an accounting charge of $315 million to cover ongoing repairs to the affected engines.
-Ahead of the FAA and EASA mandates, Rolls chief executive Warren East said Friday that cost will now rise.
+Ahead of the FAA and EASA mandates, Rolls Chief Executive Warren East said Friday that cost will now rise.

-For a permanent fix, Rolls is redesigning the intermediate pressure compressor parts.
+For a permanent fix, Rolls is redesigning the intermediate pressure-compressor parts.

 “Following validation and certification, new parts will be available for engines in maintenance early next year,” Rolls said.

-Rolls said the latest version of the engine, the Trent 1000 TEN that’s now being installed by Boeing on new 787s, has built-in improvements and is not affected by the the FAA directive.
+Rolls said the latest version of the engine, the Trent 1000 TEN that’s now being installed by Boeing on new 787s, has built-in improvements and is not affected by the FAA directive.

 In the meantime, airline operations will continue to be disrupted.
-Airlines will have re-route planes on long-distance flights over the oceans and lease replacement jets for grounded 787s to maintain their schedules.
+Airlines will have to re-route planes on long-distance flights over the oceans and lease replacement jets for grounded 787s to maintain their schedules.

 Among the airlines most heavily hit are Japan’s All Nippon Airways, British Airways, Air New Zealand, Norwegian Air and Virgin Atlantic.